mayssayls/Excel_project/README.md

 2-What are the top skills of data professionals?

-3-What are the salaries of data roles in different regions?
+3-What is the salary for data roles in different regions?

 4-What is the pay for the top 10 skills in data?